elsahtz2/neurad-studio-PRIME/README.md

 Upstream code is licensed under Apache License 2.0.
 The modifications listed above were made by the author.
 Original licence and notice files are retained unchanged.

-Work carried out during a Master's thesis internship at SNCF, February to August 2026.
+Work carried out during Elsa Heitz Master's thesis internship at SNCF, February to August 2026.